 We love to diffuse ginger around Christmastime especially for its spicy, festive scent reminding us of holiday treats.
 There are some specific benefits of ginger essential oil to keep in mind when choosing oils.
 Ginger’s benefits are primarily digestive, but you may be surprised at just how effective it might be – or what else it might be used for!

-1. Benefits of Ginger Essential Oil – Gastroprotection: Ginger root has been used as a digestive aid as long as it has been used at all.
+1. Gastroprotection: Ginger root has been used as a digestive aid throughout it’s long history.
 Of course, the whole root carries many benefits in its various components.
-The essential oil itself still retains the benefit of being a digestive aid, which is both importance for potency as well as ease of use.
+The essential oil itself still retains the benefit of being a digestive aid, which is both important for potency as well as ease of use.
 A recent study depicted an example of the protective effects that ginger essential oil – as well as turmeric – can have on ulcers specifically.
 The study was conducted in a lab on rat stomachs, but the essential oil was shown to reduce oxidative stress and reduce the damage the ulcers inflicted.
-(3) Including a couple of drops of ginger essential oil in culinary preparations can quickly get it into the diet and into the stomach for a simple, easy way to pack a healing punch.
+(3)

-4. Benefits of Ginger Essential Oil – Cancer Prevention: In vitro and the markers of their actions inhibited in vivo (in the body!)
-(7) We don't yet have indication of how to maximize these benefits, but including ginger essential oil in your regular aromatherapeutic use can only help!
+4. Cancer Prevention: In vitro and the markers of their actions inhibited in vivo (in the body!)
+(7) We don’t yet have indication of how to maximize these benefits, but including ginger essential oil in your regular aromatherapeutic use can only help!